 Do Federal Regulations regarding brakes apply in Texas?

-If you are loved one have been seriously injured in a Texas truck wreck contact the Texas semi truck crash attorneys at the Baumgartner Law Firm toll-free at 1-866-758-4529 , for a free no obligation consultation.
+If you or loved one has been seriously injured in a Texas truck wreck contact the Texas semi truck crash attorneys at the Baumgartner Law Firm at 1-866-758-4529 , for a free no obligation consultation.